PROGRAM OVERVIEW

 MISSION STATEMENT

-Our mission is to educate and prepare professional planners for the real world.
+Our mission is to equip students with knowledge about planning functions and policies to become active professional planners and community leaders for the real world.

 • 2 Year Graduate Degree Program with Certificates